ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert buddy.name == 'Buddy'
 ```

-Shared data can have possibly surprising effects with involving mutable objects such as lists and dictionaries.
+Shared data can have possibly surprising effects involving mutable objects such as lists and dictionaries.
 For example, the tricks list in the following code should not be used as a class variable because just a single list would be shared by all Dog instances.

 Here is a `Dog` class example with wrong shared variable usage: